 Here are a few pointers and tips to keep in mind:

-• Consider organizational hierarchies when creating definitions and assignments.
-We recommend creating definitions at higher levels such as the management group or subscription level.
+Consider organizational hierarchies when creating definitions and assignments.
+We recommend creating definitions at higher levels, such as the management group or subscription level.
 Then, create the assignment at the next child level.
-If you create a definition at a management group, the assignment can be scoped down to a subscription or resource group within that management group.
+If you create a definition for a management group, the assignment can be scoped down to a subscription or resource group within that management group.

 o Once you've created an initiative assignment, policy definitions added to the initiative also become part of that initiative's assignments.